Redbench: Workload Synthesis From Cloud Traces: Workload Synthesis in

-\textbf{Special handling of \UPDATE{} and \DELETE{}.} For \UPDATE{} and \DELETE{} queries, \systemname{} generates lightweight operations that modify a small, randomly selected subset of rows to roughly match the write load of Redset while preserving data distribution stability.
-Hence, they are structurally similar to \SELECT{} queries but differ in that they write or apply deletions to a table.
-For \UPDATE{}s, the generator selects a non-primary, non-foreign key column of the write-table that will be updated with the new values.
-The new values are sampled randomly based on column statistics of a table.
+\textbf{Special handling of \UPDATE{} and \DELETE{}.} For \UPDATE{} and \DELETE{} queries, \systemname{} generates lightweight operations that modify a small, randomly selected subset of rows to roughly match the Redset's write load while preserving data distribution stability.
+Hence, they are structurally similar to \SELECT{} queries but differ in that they write or delete rows in a table.
+For \UPDATE{}s, the generator selects a non-primary, non-foreign key column of the write-table to update with new values.
+The new values are sampled randomly based on column statistics.
 Other operations, such as \COPY{} or \ANALYZE{}, are omitted because they are not consistently supported across systems (or differ significantly in purpose between the systems) and add limited value for evaluating workload-driven optimizations.

-\textbf{Caveat.} Our analysis of Redset revealed slight noise added to the timestamps in the Redset\footnote{ We approximated an up to 10 seconds noise, likely added for privacy reasons, from read-accesses to tables that had not been created at this point in time, and the corresponding create-table statement up to 10 seconds later.}.
-However, simulations shows that this has minimal impact on overall caching/optimization effects, as the relative order of queries using the same tables remains intact.